-A report published at the beginning in the European Journal of Internal Medicine found that the drug, known as colchicine, is capable of cutting Covid fatalities by up to 50%.
+A report published at the beginning of the European Journal of Internal Medicine found that the drug, known as colchicine, is capable of cutting COVID-19 fatalities down by up to fifty percent.

 The study was conducted by Ami Schattner, a professor at the Hebrew University of Jerusalem and Hadassah Medical School.
 The use of colchicine was first recorded in an ancient Egyptian papyrus from 1550 BC but was later popularized by physicians in ancient Greece.
 It is one of the rare ancient medications that has remained potent and effective into the modern day.

-Four controlled studies with 6,000 Covid patients using colchicine have now been published.
-Schattner said that each study showed “significant improvement in severe coronavirus indices and, most importantly, there was a decrease in mortality by about 50% compared to those who were not treated with colchicine.”
+Four controlled studies with six thousand COVID-19 patients using colchicine have now been published.
+Schattner said that each study showed “significant improvement in severe coronavirus indices and, most importantly, there was a decrease in mortality by about [fifty percent] compared to those who were not treated with colchicine.”

 Colchicine is inexpensive and effective